AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

   series.fill("red");
 ```

 If you try to pass number which exceeds amount of series on current chart, the **null** will be returned.
 This makes it quite continent to adjust each of chart's series using **while** loop.
 Here is how it is done.
+Moreover, the exact number of chart's series at current time can be found out using {api:anychart.charts.Cartesian#getSeriesCount}**.getSeriesCount()**{api} method.

 ```
   // create chart